lehtiolab/msstitch/README.md

-After running two samples of MSGF and percolator, we can start making a more proper set of PSM tables:
+After running two samples of MSGF and percolator, we can start making a more proper set of PSM tables by adding percolator data and filtering on FDR.
+The following adds percolator svm-score, q-value (FDR), and posterior error as columns to the PSM table:

 ```
 # Add percolator data, filter 0.01 FDR